MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/form-designer-header-properties.md

 Makers can control the density of model-driven app form headers to match the needs of anyone using the form.

 > [!NOTE]
 > This feature is only available with environments that opt in to the early preview of 2019 release wave 2 features.
-More information: [Early opt-in to 2019 release wave 2](https://docs.microsoft.com/power-platform/admin/preview-october-2019-updates)

 ## High-density header